microsoft/ALAppExtensions/Modules/System/Auto Format/README.md

 Remarks
 This module introduces the following changes:
+- The procedure AutoFormatTranslate has been renamed to ResolveAutoFormat.
 - Enum type 59 Auto Format is new.
 - The parameter AutoFormatType: Enum Auto Format replaces the parameter AutoFormatType: Integer.
-- The logic for cases 1, 2, and 10 has been moved to BaseApp.
-The behavior is the same is unchanged.
+- The logic for cases other than 0 (Enum DefaultFormat) and 11 (Enum CustomFormatExpr) has been moved to Base Application but the behavior is unchanged.
 - The publisher OnResolveAutoFormat has the scope OnPrem, but everyone can subscribe to it and implement a new logic for formatting decimal numbers in text messages.

 # Public Objects